Japan Prosecutors Seek Death Penalty For Anime Studio Arson Suspect: Reports - UrduPoint

 Japan Prosecutors Seek Death Penalty For Anime Studio Arson Suspect: Reports

-Tokyo, (APP - UrduPoint / Pakistan Point News - 7th Dec, 2023) Japanese prosecutors on Thursday sought the death penalty for the man charged over the 2019 arson attack on Kyoto Animation that killed 36 people, the country's deadliest crime in decades, local media reported.
+Tokyo, (APP - UrduPoint / Pakistan Point News - 7th Dec, 2023) Prosecutors on Thursday sought the death penalty for a man charged over a 2019 arson attack on an anime studio that killed 36 people in Japan's deadliest crime in decades, reports said.

-Shinji Aoba, who nearly died from burns he sustained, has admitted to starting the fire and faces five charges including murder, attempted murder and arson.
+Shinji Aoba, who nearly died from burns he sustained, has admitted to starting the fire at Kyoto Animation and faces five charges including murder, attempted murder, and arson.

-The blaze that ripped through the famous studio in July 2019 shocked Japan as well as the country's huge anime industry and its fans around the world.
+He is accused of breaking into the building in July 2019, spreading gasoline around the ground floor and setting it alight before reportedly shouting "drop dead".

-Public broadcaster NHK and Jiji Press said prosecutors had sought the death penalty.
+Many of those killed in the blaze at the famous studio were young staff, including a 21-year-old woman, and more than 30 others were injured.

 Japan is one of the few developed countries to retain the death penalty, and public support for capital punishment remains high despite international criticism.